aws/aws-graviton-getting-started/serverless_services.md

 This script will find the all functions on a runtime and in regions that are currently supported by Graviton2.
 The script also lists out the functions that are on a non-compatible runtime(requiring a runtime upgrade).

-This script can be easily copy and pasted into a[AWS CloudShell](https://aws.amazon.com/cloudshell/) shell.
+This script can be easily copy and pasted into a [AWS CloudShell](https://aws.amazon.com/cloudshell/) shell.

 ```